 Free motion graphics software

 HitFilm Express is a free motion graphics and video editing software that is favored by motion graphics artists, motion designers, and YouTubers looking to create their own visuals.
 Join over 4.8 million creatives today who are using HitFilm to add production value to their projects.
-Take it for a test drive.

 Learn motion graphics for free with FXhome